turingschool/front-end-curriculum/projects/palette-picker.md

 * **15 points** - The application has many strong pages/interactions, but a few holes in lesser-used functionality.
 * **7 points** - The application shows effort in the interface, but the result is not effective.
 The evaluator has some difficulty using the application when reviewing the features in the user stories.
 * **0 points** - The application is confusing or difficult to use.

-### Data Persistence with SQL Database

-* **20 points** - The application persists data in a SQL database but with correct relationships between folders and URLs.
-* **10 points** - The application persists data in a SQL database but with some incorrect relationships between folders and URLs.
-* **0 points** - The application does not persist data in a SQL database.

 ### Testing